dataanalysis3/datan3_2019/README.md

 - J.Bryant et al. [Happy Git and GitHub for the useR](https://happygitwithr.com/).

+Data visualisation.

+- H.Wickham.
+(2009). ggplot2: Elegant graphics for data analysis.
+N.Y.: Springer.
+[Available in the university library as an ebook.]
+- W.Chang.
+(2013).
+R Graphics Cookbook.
+O'Reilly.
+[Available in the university library as an ebook.]

 There are many other resources that can help you with R. [DataCamp](https://www.datacamp.com/) is an online learning platform that covers most topics in this module.
 Also see a list of other resources here <https://www.tidyverse.org/learn/>.

 Full documentation for the *Understanding Society* is available at <https://www.understandingsociety.ac.uk/>.